 - Some practice problems involving guessing the answers to problems across physics using only dimensional analysis.

 - A practice problem involving the “effective potential” orbit problem in both Newtonian mechanics and general relativity.

 - A practice problem involving the equilibria of a bead on a rotating wire loop under the influence of gravity.

 The Beginner’s Guide to the Universe is a 2-unit course at UC Berkeley that I founded in 2019 along with Shashank and Shishir Dholakia.
 It aims to introduce physics/astrophysics non-majors to overarching themes and discoveries in physics, with each week covering a different field of physics.

 Basically, my vision for the class is that, one day, our student will pick up a newspaper and see a popular science headline about a new discovery, and have a broad idea of what it is, why it’s important, and what to be skeptical about.

 Yonna Kim, who joined the team during the Spring 2020 semester, contributed heavily to the course’s continued development.
 This course is registered under the course number Astronomy 98.
 The Beginner’s Guide to the Universe is affiliated with Democratic Education at Cal (DeCal).
 The syllabus for the first time that I ever taught this course can be found here.

 Python for Astronomers

-Python for Astronomers is a 2-unit course designed to introduce budding astrophysics majors to the Python coding language, which is extensively utilized in astronomical research.
+Python for Astronomers is a 2-unit course at UC Berkeley designed to introduce astrophysics majors to the Python programming language, as well as to Berkeley’s Department of Astronomy.
 As such, it does not demand any prerequisites or prior coding experience.
 Emphasis is placed on application in data analysis settings, particularly with astronomical data sets.